Eccentricity signatures in LIGO-Virgo-KAGRA's BNS and NSBH binaries: Result Verification

 To further test the preference for eccentricity, we calculated the Bayes factor using the Savage-Dickey density ratio (SDDR), which is useful for nested models~\citep{2021arXiv210513270T}.
 SDDR is given as:

-where, $p(d \mid h_0)$ is the marginal likelihood evaluated for a given model $h_0$ and $p(d \mid h_1)$ for the second model, respectively.
+where, $p(d \mid h_0)$ is the marginal likelihood evaluated for a quasi-circular model $h_0$ and $p(d \mid h_1)$ for the eccentric model $h_1$ model respectively.
 This ratio provides a direct measure of the Bayes Factor in favor of the eccentricity hypothesis, with values greater than 1 indicating preference for a non-zero eccentricity model.

 We computed the Bayes factor in favor of the eccentric model over the non-eccentric model by evaluating the ratio of the posterior to the prior density evaluated at $e=0$.
-This yielded a Bayes factor of approximately \bfteob for GW200105 using \teob and \bfseob using \seob.
-For the HOM we obtain the Bayes factor to be \bfteobHM and \bfseobHM for \teob and \seob, respectively, for a bound ranging from 0 to 0.2 on eccentricity.
-This indicates roughly $10-15$ times more preference for the eccentric model over the non-eccentric one assuming a uniform prior.
-We also calculate the Bayes factor for a uniform log prior for a dominant mode \teob model and we find the value to be \bflogteob in favor of the eccentric model with a bound ranging from $10^{-4}$ to 0.2.
+This yielded a Bayes factor of approximately \bfseob for GW200105 using \seob and \bfteob using \teob.
+For the HOM, we obtain the Bayes factor to be \bfseobHM and \bfteobHM for \seob and \teob, respectively, for a bound ranging from 0 to 0.2 on eccentricity.
+This indicates roughly $6-7$ times more preference for the eccentric model over the non-eccentric one, assuming a uniform prior.
+We also calculate the Bayes factor for a uniform log prior for a dominant mode \teob model, and we find the value to be \bflogteob in favor of the eccentric model with a bound ranging from $10^{-4}$ to 0.2.
 The Bayes factors calculated from SDDR are consistent with the evidence reported in \textsc{Dynesty}.
 While there is still slight support from the uniform log prior run, the evidence is not robust enough to conclusively identify GW200105 as an eccentric binary.